NadaZakaria99/IKNOWAPP/README.md

 6.Streaming Output:
   The response is streamed to the user in real-time, providing a smooth and interactive experience.
 This feature enhances user engagement and makes the interaction feel more natural.

-# What's Next for IKNOW?
+# 🕒What's Next for IKNOW?
-- Multi-Language Support: Expand support for multiple languages to cater to a global audience.
+- Multi-Language Support: Expanding support for multiple languages to serve a global audience.
-- Voice-based interaction for hands-free assistance.
+- Voice Interaction: Add voice-based assistance for enhanced accessibility, benefiting visually impaired users with voice commands and audio responses.

 # 📝License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-# Challenges I Ran Into
+# ⚡Challenges I Ran Into
 - Contextual Relevance: Ensuring that the responses were contextually relevant to the user's query and course material.
 - Streaming Output: Implementing real-time streaming of responses to enhance user experience.
 - Web Search Integration: Filtering and summarizing web search results to provide concise and accurate answers.

-# What I Learned
+# 📚What I Learned
 - Snowflake Cortex: Learned how to leverage Snowflake Cortex for advanced data processing and querying.
 - Evaluation Metrics: Learned how to use TruLens to evaluate the performance of RAG systems based on relevance and groundedness.